June 30th

 • Fish keep a constant watch over their eggs till they hatch.

-However, all these: animals, bird and fish alike, let go of their young!
-A human is the only being who shelters, nurtures and pampers his offspring for the longest duration!
+If not, the young shall lose the battle of life before it even begins!
+However, all these—animals, birds, and fish alike, let go of their young!
+A human is the only being who shelters, nurtures, and pampers his offspring for the longest duration!

-Is one's job done if he builds a home and feeds his children?
-This would only protect children from harsh climates and starving.
-Shouldn't that be sufficient for the well being of the child?
-The maturity at which humans work requires more than physical protection and food!
-They also need intellectual and spiritual growth.
 How is that done?
 How does one provide nourishment for the mind and the intellect?
 By always keeping them in good company!
-This not only aids for positive growth of the mind but also protects them from going on a negative path.
+This not only aids positive growth of the mind but also protects them from going on a negative path.
 It is a win-win situation.
 Good company is the only insurance that assures to keep one's offspring safe and sound in either harsh or friendly environments at all times.
-This equips the children to be able to deal with life on their own once they are out of the nest, so as to say.
+This equips the children to learn to deal with life on their own once they are out of the nest, so to speak.

 pada vigrahaH: